guitarpicva/m17_utils/README.md

 Address conversion to base 40 notation

-Coming:

-Link Setup Frame generation
+Link Setup Frame generation at least for Qt

+Coming soon:

 Data Frame generation

+To use, include the m17_utils and one of c, cpp, or qt depending on your project needs.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!